cgorski/glow-control/README.md

 This project provides a Rust-based command-line interface (CLI) for controlling Twinkly programmable LED lights.
 It allows users to interact with Twinkly devices on their network, offering a variety of commands to control lighting effects, colors, and device settings.

+This project is heavily based on the python libraries [xled](https://github.com/scrool/xled) and [xled_plus](https://github.com/Anders-Holst/xled_plus) and could not have been accomplished without these amazing projects.

 ## Features

 - Discover Twinkly devices on the network